Lithuanian Zoological

 History

-May 23, 1935, at the meeting held at the Zoological Museum, Tadas Ivanauskas and like-minded people put forward the goal of the zoo: “.. establish and exhibit the Kaunas Zoo, to take care of the rarer flora and fauna of Lithuania and to take care of its protection from extinction”.
+On May 23rd, 1935, during the meeting held at the Zoological Museum, Tadas Ivanauskas with like-minded people set the goal of the zoo: “.. to establish and exhibit the Kaunas Zoo, take care of Lithuania’s rarer flora and fauna and secure protection from its extinction.”

-On July 1, 1938 at 5 p.m. the Zoo was officially opened.
-The opening was initiated by the naturalist prof. Tadas Ivanauskas, Kaunas City Mayor Antanas Merkys, Minister of Agriculture Stasys Putvinskis, physicist Prof. Ignas Končius and astrophysicist dr. Antanas Juška.
-Many educational, political, public figures and representatives of the press and other invited guests of that time came to this solemn celebration.
-Several hundred people gathered at the original garden gate even before the opening.
-Vice Minister J. Jankevičius, vice mayor Rusteika, many professors, heads of government institutions, public figures, representatives of the press and other invited guests.
+On July 1st, 1938 at 5 p.m. the Zoo was officially opened.
+The opening was initiated by the naturalist prof. Tadas Ivanauskas, Mayor of Kaunas City Antanas Merkys, Minister of Agriculture Stasys Putvinskis, physicist Prof. Ignas Končius and astrophysicist dr. Antanas Juška.

 During the first year, the number of exhibits increased by more than 100.
-And already in 1939, the number of animals kept reached 140 exhibits.
+By 1939, the number of animal exhibitions reached 140.

 Kaunas Zoo was visited by more than 260,000 visitors.

 A special year for Kaunas Zoo.
-This year they became a full member of EAZA (European Association of Zoos and Aquariums).
+That year they became a full member of EAZA (European Association of Zoos and Aquariums).

 Kaunas Zoo has been given the title of Lithuanian Zoo.
 The zoo was accepted into the European Breeding Program (EEP) for endangered animals, which gave the zoo the opportunity to expand its activities.